 Safety training is one of the best investments a facility manager can make.
 Incident analysis proves there is a direct (and sometimes tragic) relationship between inadequate training and costly workplace accidents.
 There are several benefits to forklift certification.
 First, with the training and certification in place, you will find an increase in productivity.
 This is because your team knows how to properly operate the forklift and won’t try things that are not within the range of the equipment.
 Second, you will have decreased maintenance costs because of operating forklifts properly and being aware of the space requirements of the equipment.
 Third, you may be able to have a decrease in insurance premiums if you can demonstrate that your team has their forklift certification.

 OSHA.net provides a variety of OSHA training and certification courses online, including for forklift operators.
-Call us today to learn more, toll free, at 866-265-5813.
+Call us today to learn more at 817-874-5000.